 In 2014 Moe consolidated several of his independently produced albums and digitally released it as “The Catalogue” and caught the attention of director Florencia Manóvil who featured Moe’s music and production skills on the theme song for Dyke Central.

-Moe’s 2015 release of #ETTA (Ego Throughout the Ages) showcased electrifying collaborations with Portland’s culturally diverse up-and-coming LGBTQ artists.
-He has distributed 18 studio albums to date.
+Moe’s 2015 release of Ego Throughout the Ages showcased electrifying collaborations with Portland’s culturally diverse community of POC & LGBTQIA+ artists.
+He has distributed 26 studio albums to date.
 Over the last 3 years he began investing more energy in fundraising for humanitarian nonprofits with his event SHADES, participating in peaceful protests alongside Janelle Monáe and supporting community causes and social justice movements.
-SHADES has raised money for nonprofits such as The Community Warehouse, PFLAG: Portland Black Chapter, Portland Black Pride, Cascade AIDS Project, AIDS Walk Portland, the Sexual & Gender Minority Youth Resource Center (SMYRC) and the Sexual Assault Resource Center (SARC).
+SHADES has raised money for nonprofits such as the Community Warehouse, PFLAG: Portland Black Chapter, Portland Black Pride, Cascade AIDS Project, AIDS Walk Portland, OGALLA, Trans Lifeline, Q Center, SMYRC & SARC.

 In 2017 Moe began gravitating towards emceeing and hosting dance parties, which led him to work with Beyoncé’s dance captain, Ashely Everett, at Dogpatch Dance and Yoga in San Francisco.
-This year (2018), Moe has digitally released the second installment of his music repertoire titled “Catalogue 2."
-Moe is also fine-tuning his DJ skills as he continues to work with touring dance parties such as Slay, CAKE and his party SHADES.
+Moe also released the second installment of his music repertoire titled “Catalogue 2."
+Moe focused on fine-tuning his Emcee/DJ skills inspired by hosting multi-city dance parties such as Slay, CAKE and his party SHADES.